Guide Bridge: Community

-It is served by Guide Bridge railway station which also serves as a railway junction.

 At the centre of Guide Bridge is St. Stephen's Church and St Stephen's Church of England Primary School.

 Guide Bridge is home to the Guide Bridge Theatre, formerly the Ashton and Audenshaw Repertory Club, which opened on 29 July 1972.

+Transport

+Guide Bridge railway station is served by regular Northern Trains' services between to the west, and and to the east.